Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Controlled Kuramoto Model on Complete Graphs

 as $\xi\to 1$ under the conditions.

 Assume that $b_1>0$, $\sigma_i=1$, $i\in[n]$, and condition~\eqref{eqn:prop3a} holds.
 Since $pK\chi^\sigma(\xi)+b_1>0$, we have

 and

 The numerator in \eqref{eqn:thm3b6} is monotonically decreasing on $(0,1)$ and positive at $\xi=0$ and goes to $-\infty$ as $\xi\to1$ while the denominator is always positive.
 Hence, $\bar{\chi}^\sigma(\xi)$ has a unique local maximum at which its derivative has a unique zero, and it has no local minimum.
-Thus, we obtain part~(i).
+This proves part~(i).